Sergei Taneyev: Taneyev and Tchaikovsky

 Taneyev became the most trusted musician among Tchaikovsky's friends.
 The two developed a romantic relationship that would last until Tchaikovsky's death.
 The symphonic poem Francesca da Rimini, Op.
-32, one of Tchaikovsky's most famous orchestral works, is dedicated to Taneyev.
+32, is dedicated to Taneyev.

 Taneyev was a fastidious and diligent craftsman with an unrivaled technique.
 Tchaikovsky realized that the opinions of such a man, whose own taste and competence were so high, yet whose self-scrutiny was so exacting, were to be respected, and in consequence came greatly to appreciate criticism from Taneyev.
 In fact, Taneyev became the only one of Tchaikovsky's friends encouraged by the composer to be absolutely frank about his works.

 Taneyev's frankness came at a price, however, and that price for Tchaikovsky was forbearance in the face of a forthrightness that frequently reached the point of absolute bluntness.
 This meant that, while Tchaikovsky appreciated Taneyev's views and welcomed them, he did not always like them.
 The postscript to a letter Tchaikovsky wrote to Taneyev about Eugene Onegin and the Fourth Symphony sums up his general frame of mind: "I know you are absolutely sincere and I think a great deal of your judgment.
 But I also fear it."

 Tchaikovsky's use of the word "fear" was not exaggerated.
 The music writer and composer Leonid Sabaneyev studied composition with Taneyev as a child and met Tchaikovsky through him.
 To Sabaneyev, Tchaikovsky really did seem afraid of Taneyev in some ways.
 He also suggests why: